Cart 0 items: $0.00

 Salmon Trout can be caught from beaches like Hanson Bay (our tip, cooked super fresh in a beer batter perfect with Pinot Gris) and squid from jetties.
 If you have a boat, Nannygai is great for catching and eating.

-Do make sure you’re familiar with Kangaroo Island’s protected by Marine Parks and Marine Park Sanctuary Zones and bag and size limits before you head out fishing.
-Get all the essential info from Tourism Kangaroo Island's KI Fishing Guide.
-Or for a guaranteed catch, hook up with one of Kangaroo Island’s fishing charters and let the experts find the fish.
+Make sure you’re familiar with Kangaroo Island’s protected by Marine Parks and Marine Park Sanctuary Zones and bag and size limits before you head out fishing.
+Or, for a guaranteed catch, hook up with one of Kangaroo Island’s fishing charters and let the experts find the fish.

 And if you can't catch them yourself, stock up in American River at The Oyster Farm Shop or KI Fresh Seafoods in Kingscote for the freshest local fish.